antzGames/OpenVAT-for-Godot/README.md

 # OpenVAT for Godot + Animated MultiMeshInstance3D support

+> [!Note]
+> I am waiting for written confirmation directly from the OpenVAT Blender Toolkit developer that my Godot Plugin can use a MIT license.
+I will change my plugin license from AGPL to MIT once I get written confirmation.

+The only reason why I set it to AGPL initially, is because I did not want any legal risks from OpenVAT in the future.

 A plugin that provides [OpenVAT](https://openvat.org/) support to Godot.

 OpenVAT is a Blender-native toolkit for baking Vertex Animation Textures (VATs)